krzbanas/rspectra2022/content/course/RPresentation/index.md

 - Background images can be set via the background-image property.
 The path should be put inside url()
 - There is a special slide, the title slide, that is automatically generated from the YAML metadata of your Rmd document
 - You can also disable the automatic title slide via the seal option and create one manually by yourself
+- Slides content may be align with declaration class: center, middle (optionas are: left center right and top middle bottom

 ## Content Classes